ropensci/butterfly/README.md

 The goal of butterfly is to aid in the QA/QC of continually updating/overwritten time-series data where we expect new values over time, but where we want to ensure previous data remains unchanged.
+Data previously recorded or calculated might change due equipment recalibration, discovery of human error in model code or a change in methodology.

-Changes to previous input data may also alter future predictions in forecasting models, altering outcomes (the butterfly effect!).
+This could have unintended consequences, as changes to previous input data may also alter future predictions in forecasting models.

-If data is published with a DOI, it can be appended but overwriting previous data invalidates a DOI.

 The butterfly package aims to flag changes to previous data to prevent data changes going unnoticed.